 Wood Patternmakers plan, lay out, and construct wooden unit or sectional patterns used in forming sand molds for castings.

-Wood Patternmakers with little to no experience tend to make between $22540 and $30760 while the more experienced ones make over $49600 per year.
+Wood Patternmakers with little to no experience tend to make between $34930 and $46870 while the more experienced ones can earn over $73330 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Wood Patternmaker is to move to a higher paying state like MI.
-Right now, the highest paying states for Wood Patternmakers are MI, WI, TX, OR and NY.
+One of the easiest ways to increase your salary as a Wood Patternmaker is to move to a higher paying state like OH.
+Right now, the highest paying states for Wood Patternmakers are OH, MI, CA, NC and 0.

-However a higher pay at MI doesn’t guarantee that you will make more because the living expenses at MI might be 2x higher than where you are currently at now.
+However, a higher pay at OH doesn’t guarantee that you will make more because the living expenses at OH might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Wood Patternmaker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Wood Patternmaker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Wood Patternmakers what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Wood Patternmakers what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.

 Pros and Cons